10 waterfalls to photograph in South East Queensland

 Serenity Falls – Buderim Forest Park, Sunshine Coast

-Plunging into a gorgeous rock pool, Serenity Falls is one of the prettiest and most easily accessible waterfalls on this list.
-Serenity Bridge, which spans the lower part of the pool, allows views of the falls and the cave behind.
+Plunging into a gorgeous rock pool, this fall is one of the prettiest and most accessible.
+Be sure to journey down Serenity Bridge which spans the lower part of the pool and a panoramic view of the falls and the cave behind.

 JC Slaughter Falls and Simpson Falls – Mt Coot-tha, Brisbane